 \section{Introduction}

-The next-generation Internet of Things (IoT) network has been envisioned as a key enabler for emerging applications, such as connected vehicles in smart cities and cyber-physical systems in the industry.
+The next-generation Internet of Things (IoT) network has been envisioned as a key enabler for emerging applications such as connected vehicles in smart cities and cyber-physical systems in the industry.
 Empowered by IoT, billions of connected devices with sensing, monitoring, and communication capabilities operate collaboratively and intelligently to enable reliable real-time communication, interactions, and decision-making \cite{AoIMagazine,urllc_popo}.
 In these applications, providing fresh status updates is of utmost importance.
 For example, periodic safety message exchange in vehicular networks should be delivered among vehicles as timely as possible to ensure safety \cite{aoi_vehicular}.

-Age of information (AoI) has been a key performance metric to measure information freshness \cite{aoi_mono,AoI,yates2021age}, defined as the time elapsed since the generation time of the latest received information update at the destination.
+Age of information (AoI) has been a key performance metric for measuring information freshness \cite{aoi_mono,AoI,yates2021age}.
+It is defined as the time elapsed since the generation time of the latest received information update at the destination.
 Specifically, suppose that the latest information update received by the receiver is the update packet generated by the source at time $t'$, then the instantaneous AoI at time $t$ is $t-t'$.
-Prior studies indicated that AoI depends on the data generation pattern and the transmission delay through the network \cite{yates2021age}.
-Hence, AoI differs significantly from conventional metrics such as delay and latency \cite{aoi_mono,AoI,yates2021age} and has attracted considerable research interest, especially for IoT applications requiring timely data.
+Previous studies have shown that AoI depends on the data generation pattern and transmission delay through the network \cite{yates2021age}.
+As a result, AoI differs significantly from conventional metrics such as delay and latency \cite{aoi_mono,AoI,yates2021age} and has attracted considerable research interest, particularly for IoT applications requiring timely data.